2019 Monster Energy NASCAR All-Star Race: Television

 Fox Sports was the television broadcaster of the race in the United States.
-The lap-by-lap announcer, Mike Joy, was accompanied on the broadcast by retired NASCAR drivers Jeff Gordon and Darrell Waltrip.
+Lap-by-lap announcer Mike Joy was accompanied on the broadcast by retired NASCAR drivers Jeff Gordon and Darrell Waltrip.
 This was Waltrip's final planned All Star race in the booth, as he retired from NASCAR broadcasting after the June 23rd Toyota/Save Mart 350 (although he was a guest during the 2020 broadcast).
 Jamie Little, Vince Welch, and Matt Yocum reported from pit lane.

 Radio

 Motor Racing Network (MRN) continued their longstanding relationship with the track to broadcast the race on radio.
 The lead announcers for the race's broadcast were Alex Hayden, Jeff Striegle and Rusty Wallace.
 The network also implemented two announcers on each side of the track: Dave Moody in turns 1 and 2 and Kyle Rickey in turns 3 and 4.
 Winston Kelly, Kim Coon, Steve Post and Dillon Welch were the network's pit lane reporters.
 The network's broadcast was also simulcasted on Sirius XM NASCAR Radio.